IlarionHalushka/ilarionhalushka.github.io/_posts/2020-06-12-How-To-Choose-Between-Multiple-Job-Offers.markdown

 &nbsp;&nbsp;&nbsp; The last step is just to sort offer grades in descending order and the top offer will be the first on the list.

-## Excel Example

 &nbsp;&nbsp;&nbsp; A simple example table with formulas can be found [here](https://docs.google.com/spreadsheets/d/1FxxJnf5xfQh8zEDunn90jcqkF2UM8rv2e9bo47EbXLQ/edit?usp=sharing).
-Just make a copy of the sheet, fill your criteria values and importance, and it will do the calculations.

 ## Conclusion